-The second part to healing the immune system uses diet and herbs that modulate your immune system.
-Unlike pharmaceuticals that force your immune system to work less, reducing your sugar intake and taking herbs such as Echinacea and Rehmannia can help your immune system to return to its normal state.
+Second, use diet and herbs that support and modulate your immune system.
+Unlike pharmaceuticals, reducing your sugar intake and taking herbs such as Echinacea and Rehmannia can help your immune system return to its normal state.

-The third part involves strengthening the body systems that are affected by your autoimmune disease.
+Third, strengthen the body systems affected by your autoimmune disease.
 For example, if you have Rheumatoid Arthritis, treatments might include herbals and other natural remedies to reduce inflammation and support joint healing.

-Joy of Health can create a natural, custom treatment plan to help address your autoimmune disease and its impact on your life.
+Joy of Health can create a natural, custom treatment plan for you.
 Please call 503-554-5865 today to schedule an appointment.